mzinzun/zincomCS/README.md

 ## <em>Configure Database:</em>
          Database connections happen through the Nodejs mysql2 (for mysql 8.) module.
 I also added a SQL query that creates the zincomdb Schema, tables, and data at startup if they do not exist.
 There are no steps needed to startup the MySQL database.

+        ** Important Note:
+                1. Make sure mysql is installed and running in the The background.
-        ** Note: The root user password for MySQL must be 'dev1root'.
+                2. The root user password for MySQL must be 'dev1root'.
+Or you can change the password in the sqlStartup.js file (line 9) to match your root password.

 ## <em>Install Dependencies:</em>
         Dependency are installed from your terminal using npm.
 From your terminal, download the zincomCS folder.
 In the zincomCS folder are 2 sub-folders: client and server.
 Each folder contains a portion of the project development MERN stack.
 You MUST install dependencies for each folder .
 To do this: